|

 She now roams the forests alone while the other

-elephants have been re-located to a wildlife reserve.
+elephants have been re-located to a wildlife

-game such as elephants, zebra, wildebeest, giraffe,
+up with game such as elephants, zebra, wildebeest,

-area once upon a time.
+to the area once upon a time.

 Many